togetg/TJAPlayer_for_3DS/README_en.md

 # Note

-- **When music is delayed, lower the bit rate of the sound file.**
+- **When music is delayed,set the bit rate of the music file to 64 Kbps and the sample rate to 32000 Hz.**
 - Only the Ogg file is supported for the sound file.
-- If you don't hear the notes sound and music at all, start up [DSP1](https://github.com/zoogie/DSP1/releases).
+- If you don't hearh the notes sound and music at all, start up [DSP1](https://github.com/zoogie/DSP1/releases).

 # Not supported